Lukas-Heiligenbrunner/AURCache/docs/docs/install/docker.md

           - BUILD_ARTIFACT_DIR=artifact_cache # also absolute path is possible
 volumes:
   artifact_cache:
+        name: artifact_cache
         driver: local
 ```
+Use SQLite database only for development, I don't recommend using it in production.

 For this method to work you need to mount a exchange volume to pass the built packages to the aurcache container.
 In this example the `artifact_cache` volume is mounted to the aurcache container and the `BUILD_ARTIFACT_DIR` environment variable is set to the volume.